 Helpful Information from Mariposa County Fire Department

-Special Summer Note:
+Special Warm Weather Note:

-Mariposa County Fire Department would like to remind you of the dangers in leaving children, animals and the elderly in closed vehicle, especially as the weather gets hotter.
+Mariposa County Fire Department would like to remind you of the dangers in leaving children, animals, and the elderly in closed vehicle, especially as the weather gets hotter.
 According to the National Highway Traffic Safety Administration, a locked car sitting in the summer sun quickly turns into an oven, and temperatures can climb from 78 degrees to 100 degrees in just three minutes, to 125 degrees in 6-8 minutes.
 Parking in the shade, cracking windows open and tinted windows do not make a difference in the interior temperature of a closed car, according to pediatric researchers.

 PLEASE USE CAUTION!!!